-The School of Constructive Arts is furthered by individual builders, architects, engineers, farmers, and teachers who see a need which exceeds the limitations of their individual disciplines.
+The School of Constructive Arts is furthered by individual builders, architects, engineers, farmers, and teachers who see a need that exceeds the limitations of their individual disciplines.
 We believe that current models of education and specialization often engender perspectives too narrow to address the broad, multifaceted challenges the world faces today.
 We propose a new holistic model of education and practice that:

-- Brings together ancestral knowledge of natural energy and materials with contemporary building technology to develop beautiful, durable, affordable, and sustainable models for our time.
+- Brings together ancestral knowledge of natural energy and materials with contemporary building technology to develop beautiful, durable, affordable, and sustainable models for our time;

-- Unites conceptual and practical knowledge to bridge a growing divide between those who work primarily with their hands and those who work primarily with their minds.
+- Unites conceptual and practical knowledge, to bridge a growing divide between those who work primarily with their hands and those who work primarily with their minds.

-By teaching the basic skills needed to derive quality food and shelter from the land, we encourage self reliance and empower people to alleviate malnutrition and homelessness in their own communities.
-By providing a platform for intensive study and experimentation we hope to advance knowledge, improve current practices, derive sustainable models for living, and combat environmental degradation.
+By teaching the basic skills needed to derive quality food and shelter from the land, we encourage self-reliance and empower people to alleviate malnutrition and homelessness in their own communities.
+By providing a platform for intensive study and experimentation, we hope to advance knowledge, improve current practices, derive sustainable models for living, and combat environmental degradation.
 There is a place for humanity alongside all other life, but we must learn the art of living in this place.

 The School of Constructive Arts is located within the ancestral, unceded territory of the Jumano, Chiso, Lipan Apache, and Mescalero Apache peoples past and present.
 With gratitude, we honor the land, its multitude of life, and the people who have cared for this place through the generations.